Gregory Tony: Discovery of 1993 killing by Tony

+2024 election

+Tony was re-elected to a second full term in 2024.

 Investigations of Tony

 Due to a complaint about whether Gregory made misstatements about his past on law enforcement documents, the Florida Department of Law Enforcement (FDLE) began an investigation in May 2020.
 In January 2022, they released a report that alleged that Tony failed to disclose his arrest for the 1993 killing, his driver license suspension, his LSD use, and a charge against him for passing a bad check.
-Tony declined to be interviewed for the report.
-FDLE said that Tony could not be charged criminally because the relevant statute of limitations had expired and referred its report to the Florida Ethics Commission for its consideration.
+Tony could not be charged criminally because the relevant statute of limitations had expired and FDLE referred its report to the Florida Ethics Commission for its consideration.

-In June 2022, another FDLE investigation found that Tony had in February 2019 provided false information on an application for a driver's license by not disclosing the previous license suspension in Pennsylvania, a third degree felony.
+In June 2022, another FDLE investigation found that Tony had in February 2019 provided false information on his Florida driver's license application by not disclosing a previous license suspension in Pennsylvania.
 The Fort Myers state attorney's office did not pursue charges because the driver's license office clerk could not remember the incident with certainty.
 A three-member Florida Criminal Justice Standards & Training Commission panel recommended that a disciplinary process be initiated, and that Tony be barred from being a law enforcement officer in Florida.
 In July 2022, Tony filed a request for an administrative hearing to dispute his police license being revoked.
 In May 2024, the administrative judge issued an order recommending that Tony receive a written reprimand, be required to complete ethics training, and be put on 18-month probation.
-The recommended order will go to the commission for a final decision.
+In February 2025, the commission voted to issue a written reprimand, a lesser punishment than what the judge had recommended.

 In early September 2022, the Florida Commission on Ethics, at a hearing arising from the FDLE referral, found probable cause that Tony misused his public position when he provided false information or did not disclose information which benefited him in getting his jobs.
 As a result of the ethics commission's statement, Tony was added by Broward state prosecutors to its list of law enforcement officials who could be perceived as having credibility issues that might render their testimony in a trial less than credible.
 In December 2022, the Florida Commission on Ethics, at a hearing arising from a separate citizen complaint, again found probable cause to believe that Tony misused his public position during the appointment process for the Broward County Sheriff position.
-Another administrative hearing is pending on the ethics complaint.
+In March 2025, the commission reached a settlement with Tony for him to receive a public censure and reprimand from DeSantis.
+Broward prosecutors also removed Tony from its list of witnesses who have credibility issues.